InjectiveLabs/docs/source/includes/_derivatives_spec.md

 The Injective Perpetuals Protocol currently only supports cross-margining for positions in the same market by position netting.

-To specify a cross-margined order, the order maker should specify the account he desires to use for cross-margining with the **account nonce** in the `makerFeeAssetData` parameter which uniquely determines his `accountID`.
+To specify a cross-margined order, the order maker should specify the account he desires to use for cross-margining with the **account nonce** in the `takerFee` parameter which uniquely determines his `accountID`.

 ## Stop Limit Order